In the Kitch

 Frosting mixture in small bowl with spoon.

-Step 1: Lay a few pieces of wax paper out on the counter.
-In a medium bowl, combine the powdered sugar, cornstarch, water, syrup and extract together until smooth.
-Divide the mix into three separate bowls.
+Step 1.
+Combine Ingredients.
+Lay a few pieces of wax paper out on the counter.
+Combine the powdered sugar, cornstarch, water, syrup and extract together until smooth and divide the mix into three bowls.

 Colored Christmas sprinkle mixtures in small bowls.